-Estonia's consumer price index (CPI) expanded 1% in annual terms in September, data from Statistics Estonia showed on October 7.
-As in the previous month, new excise duties on alcohol and tobacco contributed.
+Estonia's consumer price index (CPI) grew 1% in annual terms in November, data from Statistics Estonia showed on December 7.
+As in recent months, the increase was driven by growing prices of alcohol and tobacco products.

 Register for free to read bne IntelliNews Magazine.
 You'll receive a free digital subscription.